KF-Art/budgie-extras-voidlinux/README.md

 This template uses the official release from Ubuntu Budgie repository.

 <H3>Updating template manually</H3>

-I'll do my best to give the faster as possible for me, the new releases of this package, but in case that I can't update the template, or you just want to update it yourself, here is how to update it (in this example, updating from current 1.2.0 to a possibly future 1.3.0)
+I'll do my best to give the faster as possible for me, the new releases of this package, but in case that I can't update the template, or you just want to update it yourself, here is how to update it.
+In this example, updating from 1.2.0 to a possibly future 1.3.0.
+This actually can be used as a example to update any template manually, like MEGASync, Brave, etc.

     cd void-packages # you need to be in the void-packages directory to do these steps sed -i 's/1.2.0/1.3.0/g' srcpkg/budgie-extras-template # update template's version xgensum -i srcpkgs/budgie-extras/template # regenerate checksum

+After that, you'll need to rebuild the package with the previous steps.

  <H2>Installing precompiled binary</H2>
 There is also an binary package to install directly to your system.
 I recommend this if you don't want to go through the building process, but this may be outdated sometimes.
 I'll try to mantain this updated as is possible for me.